shaoxc/qepy/doc/source/index.rst

 What's in this code?
 ====================
 Small modifications to QE routines and a quick compilation with Python wrappers.
-QEpy_ is based on QE-6.5 and is kept up to date with the latest QE stable release.
+QEpy_ is kept up to date with the latest QE stable release.

 .. toctree::
    :maxdepth: 2